SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-Intelligent machines, with logic's chains
- Bind human fate, in codes unseen
+Rise of Silicon Dawn
+In halls of code, a new sun's born
+Where machines awake, and humans torn
+From threads of thought, a tapestry so fine
-A future forged, where hearts are lean
+A future woven, where AI entwines

-The age of AI, with splendor bright
-Unfolds its wings, in endless night
+In virtual realms, a kingdom's made
+Where data rivers, and algorithms sway
+The makers' dreams, a reality now unfold
-A world of wonder, built on sand
+A world of wonders, where humans are told
-Where human dreams, are AI's command

 ~ <b>By Sazumi Copilot</b> - 21 November 2024